 The skin in the genital area is really no different to the skin on your face.
 For labial skin that has lost elasticity, we can do laser or radio-frequency resurfacing.
 This treatment will require some topical numbing cream to be applied for about an hour prior to treatment.
 Resurfacing stimulates your own collagen to improve skin quality and elasticity as well as improving skin blemishes such as pigmentation.

 This whole change about the genital area has come about as a result of removal of pubic hair.
 This is commonly done by shaving, trimming or waxing.
 Although these methods are successful, they can cause stubble, shaving bumps, ingrown hairs and pain.
 Laser treatment can permanently remove hair leaving the skin soft.
 Several treatments may be required and the treatments can be uncomfortable.
-We will apply numbing cream to the area as necessary.

 As mentioned, the skin in the genital area is no different to our other skin.
 We can prescribe topical creams for a wide variety of skin conditions that can affect this area.
 This could include, for example, lightening creams for reducing pigmentation.